chanbot5000/geocoder/README.md

 Use this website to geocode points based on addresses.
 The website uses the US Census Bureau's geocoder, so only addresses within the United States are valid.

 To Do:
-*Undo button to remove previous entries
+*Undo button to remove points
 *Add options panel, to include:
 	-toggle center & zoom on geocoded point when coded -configuring custom zoom level for geocoding, if center & zoom is selected